asmaloney/gactar/README.md

 ### 2. Run As Web Server

-gactar includes a web server and will use your browser as a user interface.
+gactar includes a web server and can use your browser as its user interface.

 ```
 (env)$ ./gactar -w
+gactar version v0.9.0
+Using virtual environment: "/path/to/gactar/env"
-ccm: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
+ccm: Using Python 3.10.4
-pyactr: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
+pyactr: Using Python 3.10.4
-vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664 from /path/to/gactar/env/ccl/dx86cl64
+vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664
 Serving gactar on http://localhost:8181
 ```